White Haven, Pennsylvania: Establishment

 White Haven was created in 1824 by industrialist Josiah White.
-It was later incorporated as a borough in 1842.
+It was incorporated as a borough in 1842.

 Coal mining and railroads

-Early European explorers to the Wyoming Valley encountered a new form of coal — anthracite — that was abundant throughout the region.
-At the time, anthracite was a valuable commodity without a good use.
-It wasn't until February 11, 1808, when Wilkes-Barre Judge Jesse Fell created the first iron grate in the valley to successfully burn anthracite.
+Early European explorers to the Wyoming Valley encountered a new form of coal, known as anthracite, that was abundant throughout the Coal Region.
+Anthracite was a valuable commodity without a good use.
+On February 11, 1808, Wilkes-Barre Judge Jesse Fell created the first iron grate in the valley to successfully burn anthracite.
 This invention increased the popularity of anthracite as a fuel source.
 This led to the expansion of the coal industry in Northeastern Pennsylvania.

 Throughout the 1800s, canals and railroads were constructed to aid in the mining and transportation of coal.
-The County of Luzerne witnessed a population boom with the expansion of the coal mining industry.
+Luzerne County witnessed a population boom with the expansion of the coal mining industry.

 The Lehigh Coal and Navigation Company chartered the Lehigh and Susquehanna Railroad on March 31, 1837, in order to link Wilkes-Barre to White Haven.
 Construction of the railroad began in 1839 and was completed in the 1840s.
-The arduous 19.58 mi route required the construction of a tunnel and three inclined planes, which included the famed Ashley Planes.
+The arduous 19.58 mi route required the construction of a tunnel and three inclined planes, including Ashley Planes.

 With the completion of the Lehigh and Susquehanna Railroad, the canal industry, which had existed for no more than one generation, faced a rapid extinction.
-The Lehigh and Susquehanna Railroad moved Wyoming Valley anthracite from its various coal fields to White Haven; over the Appalachian Mountains that had posed such a challenge to settlers for 150 years.
-Once the L&SR reached White Haven, an extensive transportation network expeditiously and economically delivered the Wyoming Valley's “black diamonds” to a waiting market.
-By 1867, the Lehigh Valley Railroad, which was first established in the Hazleton area's coal fields, was linked to Wilkes-Barre, and then in 1869, the Lehigh Valley Railroad was connected to other rail systems in New York State.
+The Lehigh and Susquehanna Railroad moved Wyoming Valley anthracite from its various coal fields to White Haven over the Appalachian Mountains that had posed such a challenge to settlers for 150 years prior to the development of these rail lines.

+Once the Lehigh and Susquehanna Railroad reached White Haven, an extensive transportation network expeditiously and economically delivered the Wyoming Valley's anthracite to a waiting market.
+By 1867, the Lehigh Valley Railroad, which was first established in the Hazleton area's coal fields, was linked to Wilkes-Barre, and then in 1869, the Lehigh Valley Railroad was connected to other rail systems in New York state.

 Geography

 White Haven is located at 41°3′34″N 75°46′34″W (41.059532, -75.776123).
 The borough is 17 mi south of Wilkes-Barre, and 4 mi west of the I-476 and I-80 interchange.
 According to the U.S. Census Bureau, the borough has a total area of 3.2 km2, of which 3.2 km2 is land and 0.1 km2, or 2.12%, is water.
 White Haven's elevation is 1221 ft above sea level.
+It contains part of the census-designated place of Mountain Top.